asty8926/TagScript_VSCode/README.md

 👉 [Custom Color](https://marketplace.visualstudio.com/items?itemName=altrue.CustomColoring)

-Thank you Chelsie#2507 for this amazing discovery.
+Special thanks to Chelsie#2507 for this amazing discovery.

 ### IntelliSense/Autocompletion
 I bet you've always dreamt of starting to type a block, and for your IDE to do the rest like in other programming languages.